 Most quality waders are going to cost several hundred dollars!
 Since they’re a large investment, you want to check each company’s warranty!
 Companies like Simms and Orvis offer fairly substantial warranties.
 If anything is defective on the waders, they’ll replace them for a small fee.
 This isn’t the case with every company, so make sure you do your research.

 Breathability is a big deal when it comes to waders.
-Often, we find ourselves fishing cold water in decently warm temperatures.
+Often, we find ourselves fishing in cold water in decently warm temperatures.
 This leads to several uncomfortable hours in the heat of the day.
 Make sure the waders you purchase are able to breathe.
 It’s going to allow you to stay on the water for as long as you want.

-The necessary features you want on your waders are waterproof pockets, fleece lined pockets and adjustable straps.
+The necessary features you want on your waders are waterproof pockets, fleece-lined pockets, and adjustable straps.
 These are going to allow you to customize your setup exactly how you want it.

 Repairing waders doesn’t have to be overly complicated.
 If you get a hole in them, a wader repair kit is easy enough to use!
 Some glue and the repair material will make for a quick fix.
 Make sure you put the material on the inside and outside of the material.

 To seal the seams, purchase Aquaseal directly to the inside of the wader on the seam.
-This is going to seal the seam and not allow for any water to get through!
+This is going to seal the seam and not allow any water to get through!
 Make sure you let the sealant dry for 8-12 hours before you use them.

 Simms is one of the best-known names in fly fishing, particularly when it comes to wading boots and waders.
 We’ve shared our thoughts on some Simms models here.
 You can find our thoughts on individual Simms models see below: